 - In order of appearance the elements with negative stacking

-- Block-level elements that are not positioned or floated, based on order of appearance
+- Block-level elements that are not positioned or floated, based on the order of appearance

-- Floated elements that are not positioned, based on order of apperance
+- Floated elements that are not positioned, based on the order of appearance

-- In order of apperance the inline elements
+- In order of appearance the inline elements

-- Finally positioned elements, based on order of apperance
+- Finally positioned elements, based on the order of appearance

 The natural stacking order will also apply if two elements have the same z-index.